vaginessa/dns-wiki/HOWTO-Report-Bug.md

 You should NOT
 --------------

 * You should NOT contact the carrier or the store in which you purchase the phone.
 They can't help you with software related problems.
-Any Application developers support their own applications! - So AFWall+ does!
+Developers support their own applications!
-* You should NOT use the comment section in the Google Play Store section to report issues.
-The comment section is a peer-to-peer channel in which consumers can leave messages and ratings.
-This should be used to recommend or not recommend the application.
-If you are NOT a paid customer, developers can not access your email address to contact you about your concerns directly.
-Often developers get unusable comments in the Google Play Store (i.e. _This app does not work!!_).
-Without contacting the developer directly, there is nothing that can be done and your comment can be marked as SPAM.
+* You should NOT use the comment section on the official Google Play Store section to report issues.
+It cost a lot of time to track each new Google Play Store comment and answrring them there is often not helpful, it's simply the wrong platform.
-* You should NOT report bugs in the XDA thread because we may never see the message, since we not daily monitor all new comments.
+* You should NOT report bugs via XDA thread because we may never see the message, since we don't monitor all new comments on a daily basis.
 * DO NOT set a milestone unless you are a developer and expect to fix the bug yourself.
-By default disabled to any new contributor.
+By default, this is disabled to any new contributor.

 Before contacting support
 -------------------------

-* Watch the Changelog.md / Todo.md files if the problem is already fixed or on our radar.
+* Watch the `Changelog.md` / `Todo.md` files if the problem is already fixed or on our radar.
 * Can you document the steps to reproduce it so that it happens every time? - Or is it only once?
 * [Search and browse current tickets](https://github.com/ukanth/afwall/issues) to make sure someone hasn't already reported your issue.
 * Make sure you have the latest version of the application/source code.
 This can be done by checking the Google Play Store, G+ or F-Droid for updates or push the latest GitHub source and compile it yourself.